top of page

 Historical Background

 Fig.1.
-Photos of D. pontica from kfertay - Lebanon
+Photos of Daphne pontica from kfertay - Lebanon

 Fig.2.
 Daphne pontica in Goderdzi Pass (Georgia).
 Photos by Krzysztof Ziarnek, Kenraiz 2016

-To evaluate the justification for synonymy, we compare the unified characteristics of the Lebanese entity (synthesized from Mouterde 1970, El Zein & Bou Dagher-Kharrat 2021, and our Kfertay observations) against D. pontica as described in broader botanical literature (Grimshaw; RHS 2008) and depicted in images from outside Lebanon (BG Flora.net).
+To evaluate the justification for synonymy, we compare the characteristics of the Lebanese entity against D. pontica as described in broader botanical literature.

 (Pl.
 CCXLIX, n.
 1). — Bushy subshrub, 30-60 cm high.
 Upper branches leafy, reddish-brown (rouge-brun), very glabrous (très glabres).
 Leaves subcoriaceous (somewhat leathery), very glabrous, persistent, paler beneath (plus pâles en dessous), obovate-lanceolate (obovées-lancéolées), wedge-shaped at the base (en coin à la base), subsessile, 5 to 9 cm long, 1 to 2 cm wide.
 Floral peduncles axillary, puberulent (finely hairy), simple, 1-3 cm long, furnished at their base with short ovate-orbicular bracts measuring 2-4 mm, bearing 5 to 10 flowers at the apex.
 Flowers puberulent on both surfaces, pale yellowish-white (blanc-jaunâtre pâle), borne on a short pedicel, somewhat elongating after anthesis.
 Perianth lobes linear, acute, 2-4 mm, twice shorter than the cylindrical tube.
 Berry ovate, 6-8 mm, black.